chapmanmong/Project2/README.md

 ### Model- Summary <a name="subparagraph5"></a>

-- Post pre processing, Vader Sentiment analysis has been used to determine the sentiment for each of the stocks.
+- Post data pre processing, Vader Sentiment analysis has been used to determine the sentiment for each of the stocks.
 - Linear Regression Model has been used to predict prices.
 - The high, low, close, volume, percentage change and the compound sentiment have been used as features.
 - The closing prices is set as target (y).